tprasadtp/ubuntu-post-install/docs/clioptions.md

     OR

     ```console
-    ./after-effects --fix <config-file|config-url>
+    ./after-effects --pre-release <config-file|config-url>
     ```

-Usually it takes a while for additional repositories (Docker,etc) to add support for latest release of Ubuntu.
+Usually it takes a while for additional repositories (Docker,etc) to add support for Beta/Testing version of Ubuntu/Debian.
 However we can use the previous release for which packages might be available.
 Using packages built for previous release works fine most of the time.

 - Repositories like Spotify and Google Chrome do not use code names in their repository URLs.
 So the above workaround is not necessary.
-- Derivatives of Ubuntu will use the code name of Ubuntu on which they are based.
-For example Linux mint 20.2 Uma will use code name `focal` as it is based on Ubuntu 20.04 Focal Fossa
-- This option applies only for the latest release and will be ignored if the release is not latest.
+- This option applies only for the prerelease aka alpha/testing release and will be ignored if the release is not a prerelease.
 - This options cannot be applied for PPAs

-??? danger "Note for Pre-Release/ development version of Ubuntu/Debian"

-    - If you are using a pre-release version of Ubuntu, you can use `--pre-release` flag to apply the above mentioned fix to pre-release version of Ubuntu.
-    - This flag can be used independent of `--fix`.
-If both are used together then both flags will be applied if the release is upcoming-release.
-    - If the release is stable, only `--fix` flag will be valid and `--pre-release` is ignored.

 ## Fix fallback to LTS